-Rep. Martha Roby is currently in her second term serving the people of Alabama’s 2nd Congressional District in the U.S. House of Representatives.
-Prior to being elected to Congress, Rep. Roby worked as an attorney and served as a city councilman in her hometown of Montgomery, Alabama.
+Rep. Martha Roby (ROH-bee) is currently in her second term serving the people of Alabama’s 2nd Congressional District in the U.S. House of Representatives.
+Prior to being elected to Congress, Rep. Roby worked as an attorney and served as a city councilman in her hometown of Montgomery.

-Her distinction as a leader was apparent early upon going to Capitol Hill, as Republican leaders selected Rep. Roby as one of only four freshman Members to serve on the Majority Transition Team, a 22-member panel tasked with reforming House rules to provide greater efficiency, transparency, and accountability.
-Rep. Roby was also named Chairman of the Armed Services Subcommittee on Military Oversight and Investigations, a rare honor for a second term Member of Congress.
+Her distinction as a leader was apparent early upon going to Capitol Hill, as Republican leaders selected Rep. Roby as one of only four freshman Members to serve on the Majority Transition Team.
+Prior to her move to the Appropriations Committee, Rep. Roby served as chairman of a subcommittee on military oversight and investigations, a rare honor for a second term Member of Congress.

 Roby obtained a Bachelor of Music degree from New York University in 1998 and her law degree from Cumberland School of Law at Samford University in 2001.
 Prior to her entry into public service, she practiced law at Copeland, Franco, Screws & Gill, P.A. and remains a member in good standing with the Alabama and Mississippi bar associations.

-Rep. Roby serves on the House Committee on Appropriations which controls the nation's purse strings and has oversight on the whole range of government spending.
-She is married to Riley Roby and they have two children, Margaret and George.
+Rep. Roby is married to Riley Roby and they have two children, Margaret and George.
 The Robys are members of Trinity Presbyterian Church, where they are involved in various ministries.